juemrami/audio-denoiser/notes.md

 # Background

+“This binary function is often called the binary mask and in ideal conditions (where there is a priori knowledge of the clean and masker signals), it is called the ideal binary mask” ([Loizou, p.
+619](zotero://select/library/items/IBKAK3L2)) ([pdf](zotero://open-pdf/library/items/YVIX94UY?page=647&annotation=ZJUMZY66))

 ## Timeline
 ### 2016
 - [Single Channel Speech Enhancement: using Wiener Filtering with Recursive Noise Estimation](https://www.sciencedirect.com/science/article/pii/S1877050916300758) | 01/2016